tensorflow/tfjs-models/body-pix/README.md

 // Convert the personSegmentation into a mask to darken the background. const foregroundColor = {r: 0, g: 0, b: 0, a: 0};
 const backgroundColor = {r: 0, g: 0, b: 0, a: 255};
-const backgroundDarkeningMask = bodyPix.toMaskImageData(personSegmentation, foregroundColor, backgroundColor);
+const backgroundDarkeningMask = bodyPix.toMask(personSegmentation, foregroundColor, backgroundColor);

 const opacity = 0.7;
 const maskBlurAmount = 3;